spinnaker/spinnaker.github.io/setup/features/notifications/index.md

 ## Twilio

-For twilio, you need to add your account [credentials](https://www.twilio.com/help/faq/twilio-basics/what-is-the-auth-token-and-how-can-i-change-it){:target="_blank"}.
+For Twilio, you need to add your account [credentials](https://www.twilio.com/help/faq/twilio-basics/what-is-the-auth-token-and-how-can-i-change-it){:target="_blank"}.

 in echo.yml
 ```